Check out more Faculty News on Eagle Eye News!

 Professor Larus Shares Insights on China’s Politics and Relations

-Elizabeth Freund Larus, Professor and Chairman of the Department of Political Science and International Affairs discussed her book Politics & Society in Contemporary China (Lynne Rienner 2020) on Ryan Ray’s Inside the War Room podcast.
+Elizabeth Freund Larus, Professor and Chairman of the Department of Political Science and International Affairs discussed her book Politics & Society in Contemporary China (2020) on Ryan Ray’s Inside the War Room podcast.
 Professor Larus shared her insight on pressing issues in China’s politics, economy, foreign relations, and China-US-Taiwan relations.
+Check out Professor Larus on Ryan Ray’s Podcast!

 Professor Cooperman Receives Teaching Innovation Award

 Congratulations to Rosalyn Cooperman for recently being honored with a Teaching Innovation Award by the New Research on Gender and Political Psychology Network!!
 This award honors her efforts to combat public speaking anxiety in her women and politics class.
 This award is well-deserved, and congrats again!!
-Click here to see the full award information.
+Click out the full award from NRGPPN!

 Professor Larus on Biden-Suga Summit

 PSIA Chairman Elizabeth Freund Larus was quoted in the April 14 Financial Times article “US pushes Japan to back Taiwan at Biden-Suga summit.”
 Professor Larus stated that it was critical to show a “united front” over Taiwan.
 “Not only will China be listening to hear any such statement, but so will US allies in the Asia-Pacific who need to be reassured of US commitment to the region,” she said.
-Article can be viewed by clicking here with a Financial Times subscription.
+Check out the article from Professor Larus on the Biden-Suga Summit!

 Professor Larus Debates on US Sanctioning of Chinese and Russian Firms

-PSIA Department Chairman Elizabeth Larus debated analysts from Shanghai, Moscow, and Budapest on US sanctioning of Chinese and Russian firms on “In Focus: South Asia” on December 1.
-View the show by clicking here!
+PSIA Department Chairman Elizabeth Larus debated analysts from Shanghai, Moscow, and Budapest on US sanctioning of Chinese and Russian firms on Indus News episode 78 “In Focus: South Asia” on December 1, 2020.

 Professor Cooperman on Women Congressional Candidates and Campaign Finance

 Professor Cooperman joined a Facebook Live panel to discuss the book, “Politicking While Female: The Political Lives of Women,” and her chapter, “On the Money: Assessing the Campaign Finance Networks of Women Congressional Candidates.”
-View her interview by clicking here!
+Check out LSU’s panel on Facebook for the discussion.

 Professor Farnsworth and Political Humor – Johnny Carson Show